lnxart/rocketchat-docker/README.md

 $ docker-compose scale rocketchat=2
 Creating project_rocketchat_2 ... done
 ```
-The nginx reverse proxy will configure automatically and add the new container to backend servers.
+The nginx reverse proxy will configure automatically and add the new container to backend servers (for further reading refer to [link](https://github.com/jwilder/nginx-proxy).

 You can test the functionality by stop the first rocketchat container and then continue to use the application in your web browser.

 Also you can scale down the rocketchat containers when your loads decrease simply by:
 ```
 $ docker-compose scale rocketchat=1